loosenthedark/brew-barberista-landing-page/README.md

     - The site's above-the-fold real estate on mobile and tablet features a clean, soothing background image of a horizon out to sea.
 This was chosen due to Brew Barberista's prime location just off the Howth Road in Raheny and less than a kilometre uphill from the Dublin Bay coast road.
     - On page load this landing area is brought to life using animated hero icons: one of a takeaway cup of hot coffee, the other a silhouette of a man with a striking hairstyle.
 These icons have been enlarged and had a 'zoom-into-view' `@keyframes icon-reveal` animation effect applied to them in order to capture the visitor's attention and also hint at the services available at Brew Barberista.
+    - There is also a gold-coloured downward-pointing chevron icon used to hook the user and encourage them to explore below the fold.
+This functionality has been enhanced by adding a gentle "bobbing" animation effect in the project's stylesheet

   - ##### Desktop (> 991px):